 Verrin Kewenvoyouma: While law school and experience can train you to become a good lawyer, neither legal experience nor law school train you to be a good business person.
 My MBA has been instrumental for me to not only manage my own firm, but to provide fully competent business advice to my clients.
 My joint degrees have paid off ten-fold: I have been able to raise my family (and extended family), doing the job I love, and now have opportunities to create opportunity within my own community and the communities within which I work.
 In short, my own career has been a means to an ends to create opportunity not only for myself, but to empower others as well.
 When you combine business and legal experience it is not zero sum game: you will find ways to create value for your clients and the people with whom they do business.

 Kris Beecher: While working on these degrees I have had the benefit of taking certain aspects of what I have learned in both disciplines and applying them in near real-time to my duties as a commissioner.
 I do not believe that I could have picked a better match as far as my education and the direction of my career.

-what ways do you use your knowledge of law in your career and everyday
+In what ways do you use your knowledge of law in your career and everyday life?

 Marlene Ray: Throughout the years, all of my professional and personal experiences have in some way been enriched and informed by the degrees I earned at Stanford University, ASU Law and ASU W.P.
 Carey School of Business as well as by the people, mentors, classmates and colleagues I’ve met as a result of attending college, law school and business school.
 As I mentor young Native students either getting ready to begin college or considering a post-graduate degree, I encourage them to consider their vast array of options, research different programs and schools, talk with current students in the program or school they’re considering, visit the program in action, figure out a budget, know there are people and resources to help them, and most importantly, to believe in themselves that their heart’s desire is important, worthy and possible.